 To get that water, the kidneys would pull freshwater from other available sources in our bodies, like our cells, and this can lead to dehydration and death in pretty short order.

-So why can some mammals drink seawater?
+So why can some animals drink seawater?

-There are some land mammals, like gulls, sea lions, and albatrosses, that can drink some level of seawater without issue.
+There are some animals, like gulls, sea lions, and albatrosses, that can drink some level of seawater without issue.
 As the American Museum of Natural History notes, in the case of the albatross, it actually has a special gland that filters out the salt from the water it gulps up, and secretes it from its beak.

 Meanwhile, according to Scientific American, examinations of the urine of seals and sea lions show a much saltier urine than your typical human, as much as two and a half times as salty as seawater, or about seven to eight times saltier than their blood.
 This may have something to do with the way their kidneys are structured, so they are able to produce a much more concentrated salt content in their urine than is typical of most land mammals.